rezzlet/techtest/README.md

 -- based on @angularclass/angular2-webpack-starter + express

-Please note that server side has not been tested and current implementation points to local json files.
+Please note that server side integration has not been tested and current implementation points to local json files.